My thesis is entitled “Pic-Vert: A Particle-in-Cell Implementation for Multi-Core Architectures”.

 To put our work in perspective with respect to the state-of-the-art, we propose a metric to compare the efficiency of different PIC implementations when using different multi-core architectures.
 Our implementation is 3 times faster than other recent implementations on the same architecture (Intel Haswell).

 Manuscript (232 pages, approximatively 15 MB)The manuscript is available at the following link.

 Slideshow (36 slides, approximatively 3 MB)This thesis was defended with the following slides (click on the references or on the names of other implementations to get the corresponding papers).

-Source and Script Files (175 files, approximatively 600 kB)Our implementation earned a “Best Artifact Award” at Euro-Par 2018, at the following link.
-This link includes source files, documentation together with compile, run and post-process scripts.
+Source and Script Files (175 files, approximatively 600 kB)Our implementation earned a “Best Artifact Award” at Euro-Par 2018, at the following link --- this repository includes source files, documentation together with compile, run and post-process scripts: